top of page

 Role: Project Manager, UX/UI Designer (Freelance)

-Duration: 3 weeks; August 2025
+Duration: 3 weeks

 • Converting freemium users into paid subscribers